-- 3.1 It is a truism that houses get larger over time; they rarely shrink in size.
+- 3.1 It is a truism that most houses get larger over time; they rarely shrink in size.
 Additionally, two houses can be 'knocked into one' without the need for planning approval.
 (This is not the case with affordable local needs housing, where legal agreements prevent houses being amalgamated.)
 While in sustainability terms, making full use of existing buildings is obviously more beneficial than redevelopment, if unchecked; many buildings would be extended to such an extent that their original character would be lost.
 For example, making every small cottage into a 3 or 4 bedroom house would alter the area beyond recognition. - 3.2 Depending on the nature of the existing building, a modest extension can often be accommodated satisfactorily.
-There are cases, however a toll house is the obvious example where it is simply not possible to extend without damaging the building to such an extent that permission has to be refused.
-Similarly when permission is granted to conserve a building through a residential use, extensions are rarely acceptable (see the Detailed Design Guidance Note on Conversions).
+There are cases. however - a toll house is the obvious example - where it is simply not possible to extend without damaging the building to such an extent that permission has to be refused.
+Similarly when permission is granted to conserve a building through a residential use, extensions are rarely acceptable (see the Detailed Design Guidance Note on Conversions7).

-22 (left) A modest, single storey side extension to this listed building in Bakewell allows the original house to retain its dominance and character
+23: A modest, single storey side extension to this listed building in Bakewell allows the original house to retain its dominance and character www.peakdistrict.gov.uk/planning/how-we-work/policies-and-guides/supplementary-planning-documents